saltastroops/saao-shared-jenkins-library/README.md

 ![Global Pipeline Libraries section](doc/images/global_pipeline_libraries.png)

-Click on the Add button and define the library details as shown below.
-Configure the library as follows.
+Click on the Add button and configure the library as follows.

 * Choose `saao-shared-library` as the name.
 * Use `main` as the default version.